vichugo23/kickstarter-analysis/README.md

 ![outcomes based on launch date](https://user-images.githubusercontent.com/110702997/185024477-285ec222-a0d9-40f1-a2fc-01585f7f7b17.png)

-The campaigns that had extremely high fundraising goals have a trend of not meeting their goal as shown in the chart below.
 ![theater kickstarter fundraising](https://user-images.githubusercontent.com/110702997/185025810-394ac708-f6f0-4ee3-b84b-cdfaff0650dd.png)
 Take a look at the average, marked as an "X", for example.
 The average fundraising goal was $4,000.
 The average money that was **actually** funded was ***less than half*** of the goal.